 Michel Tuffery is a multi media artist.
 He frequently exceeds the boundaries of contemporary media, collaborating on installation and performance artworks that traverse cultural boundaries and defy concrete categorisation.
 His woodcuts, lithographs, drawings, paintings on tapa cloth and canvas, sculpture, performances andemblematic carvings are the artistic offerings of a keen historian and active participator in pacific contemporary culture.

-Born Wellington, 1966 – Aotearoa New Zealand.
-Lives and works, Wellington, Aotearoa, New Zealand.
+B. 1966, Wellington, New Zealand.
+Lives and works, Wellington, New Zealand.
 Heritage, Samoan, Rarotongan (Cook Islands) and Ma’ohi Tahitian.

 - 2014 Master of Fine Arts (Honorary), School of Fine Arts, Otago Polytechnic, Dunedin, New Zealand.

 - 1990 Mānoa School of Fine Arts, University of Hawai’i, United States.